-Magna-Tiles are the most popular building material we have in our program.
-The most popular building material used to be Lego, but connecting bricks are now second to Magna-Tiles.
-The children are imaginative and creative and ingenuity when working with this material.
-Whenever I think that the Magna-Tiles have been assembled in as many ways as humanly possible, I delight in seeing a new creation by the children, born by weaving and interchanging the Magna-Tiles in a form I would have never thought possible.
+Magna-Tiles are the most popular building material in our program.
+The most popular building material before Magna-Tiles was Lego, but connecting bricks are now following behind.
+The children employ extraordinary imagination, creativity, and ingenuity when working with this material.
+Whenever I think that the Magna-Tiles have been assembled in as many ways as humanly possible, I delight in witnessing new creations being born by the children as they test the blending and interchangeability of the Magna-Tiles.

 When children use Magna-Tiles, they are most often combined with another material or toy for the purposes of imaginary play.
 As children engage in imaginary play, I keep a good distance between us, so the children can play openly and creatively as possible.
 That being said, I decided to spend one week and watch the Magna-Tile building as closely as possible, along with the subsequent play, and see if I could find out what makes this material the most popular of all building materials.
 Here is what I observed.

 Day One -The elementary children were building with Magna Tiles.
 They created structures they described as “homes” for their large stuffed animals and small plush animal toys.
 Another group created a building to hold toy cars.
 The garage structures featured moving parts, walls that opened and closed, and a secret space to hide cars on the inside of the original structure.
 The car group experimented with different shapes to see what shape would move as a door more effectively.
 There was also experimentation with tile size in terms of movability and function.